ivajon/layout-trait/README.md

 In the `layout-derive` crate you find further examples (including memory layout of real-life peripherals for the ESP32C3).

 ---

+## examples

+Under examples you find a set of representative use cases.
+Some of the examples are replicated in the `layout-derive` crate, and used as reference for expected expansions.

+---

 ## License